BehiyeNilayOGULTEKIN/BehiyeNilayOGULTEKIN/README.md

 ### Hi there 👋
 It's Nilay.
-Developing Flutter and web apps!!
+I am interested in Data Science and working for it!!
 May the wind bless your travels
 ~Venti